ar-arya-12/Answer_generation_Huggingface/README.md

-# Question-Answering App Using HuggingFace
+# Question-Answering Web-App Using LLM and Streamlit

 This repository contains a simple web application that provides a question-answering interface using streamlit.
 It utilizes the langchain library and a Hugging Face model "Mistral-7B-Instruct-v0.2" to generate answers to user-provided questions.